Zhaoyang-Chu/Zhaoyang-Chu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I'm a forst-year PhD student in the Department of Computer Science at University College London began from Fall 2025, supervised by [Prof. He Ye](https://heye.me/) and [Prof. Federica Sarro](http://www0.cs.ucl.ac.uk/staff/F.Sarro/).
+I'm a first-year PhD student in the Department of Computer Science at University College London (UCL) beginning in Fall 2025, supervised by [Prof. He Ye](https://heye.me/) and [Prof. Federica Sarro](http://www0.cs.ucl.ac.uk/staff/F.Sarro/).
-Prior to this, I was a master student in the School of Computer Science and Technology at [**Huazhong University of Science and Technology (HUST)**](https://www.hust.edu.cn), under the guidance of [**Prof. Yao Wan**](http://wanyao.me).
+Prior to this, I was a master's student in the School of Computer Science and Technology at [**Huazhong University of Science and Technology (HUST)**](https://www.hust.edu.cn), under the guidance of [**Prof. Yao Wan**](http://wanyao.me).

 My research interest focuses on the intersection of **artificial intelligence** and **software engineering**, where I am particularly intrigued by:
 - **Code Intelligence**, e.g., code generation, code search, and vulnerability detection.